 - Nutrition: Take prenatal supplements especially folic acid.
 This is essential to the brain growth and development of the baby.
 Folic acid can also be found in green, leafy vegetables and deep-colored fruits.
 Pregnant mothers should also stay away from fatty food sources and junk foods.
 Junk foods, which are high in sodium content, can interfere with the baby’s kidney’s development.

 - Do not Skip Meals: Skipping breakfast is strongly not advisable to pregnant mothers.
-Also, it is important to eat in right proportions.
+Also, it is important to eat in the right proportions.
 A healthy meal planning is one wherein fruits and vegetables make half of your plate.
 Gaining weight is a common occurrence during pregnancy.
 Losing your figure at this point is normal.
 Thus, dieting is potentially hazardous.

 - Get Physically Fit: Go swimming or join aquanatal classes.
-The buoyancy of water allows muscles to relax and counter physical stress.
+The buoyancy of the water allows muscles to relax and counter physical stress.
 Swimming is a low-impact and less-intense physical activity for moms-to-be that help them get ready for the labor process.
 In addition to that, swimming is a great social activity for mothers.
 Nevertheless, avoid extreme, contact sports.

 - Drink plenty of Water: Pregnant mothers and babies need water to keep them well-hydrated.
 Hydration can help relieve the notorious signs and symptoms of pregnancy especially constipation and hemorrhoids.

 - Know The DONT’S During Pregnancy: Things to avoid during pregnancy include alcohol, tobacco use, illegal drugs, uncooked and raw foods, pesticides, seafood high in mercury content, unpasteurized foods, unwashed fruits, and vegetables, cleaning agents and litter box.